carlyrichmond/is-it-fake/README.md

 ## Image Classification using TensorFlow.js and Elasticsearch

 This repo documents my exciting journey into learning machine learning practices for the web.
-It is featured in the talk of the same name at [Devoxx UK 2024](https://www.devoxx.co.uk/speaker-details/?id=4606).
+It is featured in the talk of the same name at [Devoxx UK 2024](https://www.devoxx.co.uk/speaker-details/?id=4606) and [HalfStack London 2024](https://halfstackconf.com/london#carly-richmond).

 ![](./slides/screenshots/game/game-cake-page.png)